Walleye Fishing 2026

 Walleye are Lake Erie’s economic engine

-With 700-plus charter boats operating on Lake Erie, the vast majority in the Western Basin, charter fishing is big business on the lake.
-And walleye – the big-eyed, toothy predators – are target No. 1.
+With 700-plus charter boats operating on Lake Erie, the vast majority in the Western Basin, charter fishing is big business on the lake and walleye – the big-eyed, toothy predators – are target No. 1.

 Ohio Division of Wildlife statistics indicate that between charter and private boats, nearly 700,000 fishing trips take place on the lake each year on Ohio waters.
 Add a couple hundred thousand for Michigan, Ontario, Pennsylvania and New York.
 Estimates of Ohio’s Lake Erie sportfishing and associated expenditures, which include bass and yellow perch efforts, top $1 billion annually.